CBeebies: CBeebies HD

-The channel launched on 10 December 2013, though was rolled-out nationwide up to June 2014 (as did BBC News HD, CBBC HD and BBC Four HD).
+The channel launched on 10 December 2013, though it was launched throughout multiple providers nationwide until June 2014 (as did BBC News HD, CBBC HD and BBC Four HD).
 The channel broadcasts on a commercially operated HD multiplex on Freeview, with limited geographic coverage compared with other multiplexes, and shares its stream with BBC Four HD as they air at different times.
 Prior to launch, the majority of CBeebies' HD output was broadcast on BBC HD before its closure on 26 March 2013.
-CBeebies HD was temporarily removed from Freeview as well as BBC Four HD in June 2022, since the COM7 multiplex closed, and the two channels were on COM7, but they were re-added in September 2022.
+CBeebies HD was temporarily removed from Freeview as well as BBC Four HD in June 2022, since the COM7 multiplex closed, and the two channels were on COM7, but they were readded in September 2022.

 Other ventures

 CBeebies website

 The CBeebies website coincided with the launch of the UK channel on 11 February 2002 and showcases a child friendly site with activities themed to various CBeebies programmes, past and present, with games, songs and print-outs featuring for nearly all the shows.
 The United Kingdom version also features links to CBeebies iPlayer, a child friendly version of the BBC iPlayer site or app featuring CBeebies programmes only, to CBeebies radio player and a dedicated micro site containing advice for raising children and toddlers called CBeebies Grown-ups, which was relaunched in 2011.

 The international channels and associated websites are run by BBC Studios.
 As a result, not all of them are the same and some channels have less extensive websites than other services.
 CBeebies channels in Asia, Australia, Poland, South Africa and the USA all have their own international variant.